jpegleg/nephronix/README.md

 such as by ussing `logger` instead of `wall` and perhaps text or email notifications.

 Remember, a security system is useful if people are engaged in responding, analyzing, and reviewing the data!

+#### nephronix_light

+Another version of nephronix in the file `nephronix_light` is included, which can be copied over `/usr/local/bin/nephronix` which does not do process checks or network connection checks.
+This eliminates the two noisiest event types so events are more meaningful and the data files in the log and archive are smaller.
+While this does mean that the light version misses out on auditing both of those areas, this is an example of tuning for a given situation, focusing on higher severity events only.

 #### Adding reactive functions